Understanding the Different Metal Forging Methods

 Impression Die Forging

+With impression die forging, metal is compressed between two custom dies that each have pre-cut profiles or cavities (impressions) of the final part shape.
 Then, using various types of equipment, like a mechanical press or a drop hammer, the billet or preform is compressed while it undergoes plastic deformation.
 In each impression, the workpiece is forced into the cavity as the flash (excess metal) flows out into the die.
 As the flash cools, pressure builds up in the impression which helps ensure a more uniform component.
-Then, the flash is removed either manually or with trimming dies.
+The flash is then removed either manually or with trimming dies.

 Impression die forging is primarily used for manufacturing complex symmetrical and asymmetrical forged components.
 This method can also achieve closer tolerances when compared to open die forging.